Tenor-Inc/tenor-android-core/README.md

 To see a detailed look of the GIF response json object, click [here](https://tenor.com/gifapi#responseobjects).

 ## Displaying GIFs
-Once the GIFs have been retrieved, they can now be loaded into and ImageView.
+Once the GIFs have been retrieved, they can now be loaded into an ImageView.
 First, use the `AbstractGifUtils` class to fetch the url you wish to display.
-For a stream of multiple GIFs being displayed at once, as well for smaller bundles used for sharing, we reccommend `AbstractGifUtils.getTinyGifUrl(gif_result_object)`.
+For a stream of multiple GIFs being displayed at once, as well as creating smaller bundles used for sharing, we reccommend `AbstractGifUtils.getTinyGifUrl(gif_result_object)`.
-Alternatively for full size GIFs, you may use `AbstractGifUtils.getGifUrl(gif_result_object)`.
+Alternatively, for full size GIFs, you may use `AbstractGifUtils.getGifUrl(gif_result_object)`.

 ```java
     // using the response variable from the success callback